Meet our Master Craftsmen Series

 Out of all the thousands of trophies and large bespoke pieces Pat has created,his favourite was a piece that he blew for the actor Larry Hagman aka J.R.
 Ewing of Dallas.
 The piece was a crystal version of the of a Texan Stetson, a spectacular piece, a piece Pat is very proud to have been a part of.
 Pat has met many celebrities during his time at Waterford including Sir Cliff Richards who Pat remembers flying in by helicopter on a couple of occasions and Pat remembers well the excitement of the ladies upon Cliffs arrival at Waterford Crystal.
 But of all the celebrities that Pat has seen pass through Waterford Crystal the one standout or 'knockout' VIP visitor for Pat was the visit of Floyd Patterson, (Boxing World Heavy weight champion).
 Pat got to meet and chat to Floyd, due to Pat’s boxing heritage it was a very proud moment, he can recall without hesitation and with great fondness.

-Pat is now in his 49th year as a blower, he is one of our longest serving Master blowers here at the House of Waterford Crystal.
+Pat is now in his 51st year as a blower, he is one of our longest serving Master blowers here at the House of Waterford Crystal.
 Pat can be seen here at the factory working on our beautiful production pieces but his real passion is for the bigger pieces like our trophies and one-off bespoke pieces.
-Who knows what would of happened if he had been able to attend that Woodstock Festival all those years ago, it would have been a very different summer of ’69 for Pat, and Waterford Crystal would have missed out on an amazingly talented craftsman who is very passionate about his craft.
+Who knows what would have happened if he had been able to attend that Woodstock Festival all those years ago, it would have been a very different summer of ’69 for Pat, and Waterford Crystal would have missed out on an amazingly talented craftsman who is very passionate about his craft.